A juicy morsel of what has the judges raving . . .

-“Well, Isa,” he said in his rich, deep tone, “you inviting me in, lass, or am I to continue to decorate your entry?”
+“Well, Isa,” he said in his rich, deep tone, luring me back from my thoughts.
+“You inviting me in, lass, or am I to continue to decorate your entry?”
 His thick Scottish brogue rolled off his tongue and danced in my ears.

 I’d long ago stopped trying to correct him on my name.
-After several attempts explaining I preferred my full name Eee-soo-bell, I’d finally given up.
-Now, it warmed my heart to hear him call me something no one else in the world ever had.
+After several attempts explaining I preferred my full name, Eeee-sooo-bellll, I’d given up.
+Now it warmed my heart to hear him call me something no one else in the world ever had.

 I walked toward him a few steps, laughing.
 “Sorry.
 I’ve been distracted today.
 Come in.”

 He closed the door, and I saw something I’d never seen before—his tight ass in jeans.
-At the games, he wore the plaid of his ancestral clan, which, interestingly, had a one-of-a-kind woven pattern.
-The way he filled out street-clothes made me take notice; broad shoulders pulled his long-sleeved shirt taut, the crisp white setting off tanned skin and chestnut hair.
+At the games, he wore the plaid of his ancestral clan which, interestingly, had a one-of-a-kind woven pattern.
+The way he filled out street clothes made me take notice; broad shoulders pulled his long-sleeved shirt taut, the crisp white setting off tanned skin and chestnut hair.
 He faced me again, his lips curving into the crooked smile he often wore.
-He came closer, and the lighting in the room struck his hazel eyes, flecks of burgundy sparkling amidst greenish brown.
+He came closer, and the lighting in the room struck his hazel eyes, flecks of burgundy sparkling amid greenish brown.

 “Did you have a good trip?
 You were visiting your grandfather, right?” he asked.

 Iain’s eyes searched mine.
-He tilted his head slightly, held his arms relaxed at his sides, and took small, lazy steps forward.
-He was reaching out to me, showing he cared about my welfare—a concept I’d found foreign in my life from everyone except my parents, who’d died years ago, and my seanair, who’d passed before my plane touched down at LAX last week.
+He tilted his head slightly, holding his arms relaxed at his sides as he took lazy steps forward.
+He was reaching out to me, showing he cared about my welfare.
+It was a concept I’d found foreign in my life from everyone except my parents, who’d died years ago, and my seanair, who’d passed before my plane touched down at LAX last week.

-Countless thoughts filled my head from the pain of a precious goodbye I’d held sacred to the thrilling discovery I’d only shared with Iain in a vague, brief phone conversation.
-Not used to any man actually being concerned about my well-being, my instincts ran with keeping my barriers up and feelings in, no matter how often he tried to breach my protective shell.
+Countless thoughts filled my head, from the pain of a precious goodbye I’d held sacred, to the thrilling discovery I’d only shared with Iain in a vague, brief phone conversation.
+Unaccustomed to men outside of my family showing concern over my well-being, my instincts ran with keeping my barriers up and feelings in.

 “Yes.
 Yes, everything went fine,” I replied.
 Unprepared for bluffing my way out of a harmless question, coupled with my horrid lying skills, I had little confidence I’d fooled him.

 A shadow fell across his face; his brow furrowed and his smile faded into a tight line, which gave me a good indication I hadn’t been convincing.
-At the very least, I’d disappointed him with my curt, dismissive reply.
+At the very least, I’d disappointed him with my curt reply.

 His brown boots clacked softly on the tile as he approached, until he came so close I had to crane my neck back to keep eye contact.
 For an unknown reason, I stayed rooted to the ground with mere inches between us.
 He looked at my lips, then into my eyes.
 The earlier harshness to his features softened as he relaxed his face.
 I blinked heavily, inhaling his delicious, ever-present scent of the woods and earth.